 Treatment of Sleep Apnea

 Sleep apnea is a common, severe sleep disorder.
 Patients suffering from sleep apnea suffer from breathing problems while sleeping.
 Their breathing is abrupt and repeatedly stops and starts and they find themselves gasping for breath throughout the night.
 The irregular breathing pattern lowers the oxygen level in blood and leads to serious health issues, including cardiovascular problems, ADHD, and depression.
+The SilentNite oral appliance is a comfortable, custom-made device designed to treat snoring and mild to moderate obstructive sleep apnea.
+It works by gently repositioning the lower jaw forward, which helps keep the airway open during sleep, reducing snoring and improving breathing.
+This non-invasive solution is ideal for those seeking relief from sleep-related breathing issues without the need for surgery or continuous positive airway pressure (CPAP) machines.
 Sleep apnea is of the following three types:

 1. Obstructive sleep apnea